AlexandreDecan/portion/README.md

    ```

-The left and right boundaries, and the lower and upper bound of an `AtomicInterval` can be respectively accessed
+The left and right boundaries, and the lower and upper bounds of an `AtomicInterval` can be respectively accessed
 with its `left`, `right`, `lower` and `upper` attributes.
 The `left` and `right` bounds are either `I.CLOSED` (`True`) or `I.OPEN` (`False`).